aloha666/Java2021/FP.md

 The difference between byType and byName autowiring is as follows : **Autowire byType will search for a bean in configuration file**, whose id match with the property type to be wired whereas **autowire byName will search for a bean whose id is matching with the property name to be wired**.

+If annotated with `@Autowired` it will inject the bean with the matching type (An exception will be thrown if there are more than one of a type).
+To specify a name use the `@Qualifier` annotation.

 ## 5. Annotations

 ### @Component + @Service + @Repository + @Controller + @Bean